 The first thing that happened on Sunday was a BIG Camp clean up, including bags packed, rooms cleaned etc. Then it was on to the final assembly.
 The first order of business was the Autopsy of the Mascots... well, what was left of them.
-They were a bit the worse for
+They were a bit the worse for wear from having taken part in all of the activities.
+Three of the four egg hearts survived the Camp Activities, much to the excitement of team members.
+The assembly also included the awarding of camp certificates to all the participants and of special Hero Awards to those who had earned them by selfinfusing for the first time, or something equally amazing.

 After assembly, it was onto the bus and off to McLean's Island for a fantastic barbeque lunch and our traditional Youth Camp laser tag.
-This was a great way to finish off the weekend as a group, before heading to the airport and home for a welldeserved rest.
+This was a great way to finish off the weekend as a group, before heading to the airport and home for a well-deserved rest.